 One is the picture I have of him sitting on his motorbike, a couple of nights after he died, when he surprised me in a dream.
 And that’s the picture that stays with me, though I don’t remember him having a motorbike in waking life, and I don’t remember anything he ever said to me when he was alive.
 At the tender age of thirteen, that dream was life-changing.
 And at the tender age of thirteen, of course, I believed that Philip Augustus Newton had actually visited me from the afterlife in a dream.

 The dream was short.
-I was standing outside my school waiting for my young brother to walk up from primary school so we could walk home together.
+I was standing outside my school waiting for my young brother, Philip, to walk up from primary school so we could walk home together.
 While I was waiting, a motorbike came up the road and stopped in front of me.
 After exchanging a few words, the driver lifted his dark visor, slowly revealing his face.
 I was surprised to see it was my grandfather.

 “But you’re dead!”
 I reminded him.